-Astrophysics & Instrumentation
+Astrophysics Research & Education

 I have a passion for teaching and also love participating in scientific Outreach opportunities.
 I believe every scientist has a duty to broaden and strengthen science literacy worldwide.

-Other things that interest me: live sports, playing golf, eating food and traveling.
+Other things that interest me: live sports, playing golf, eating food, and traveling.

 Recent Work